 In connection with treatment, for example, we will use and disclose your PHI to provide, coordinate, or manage your health care and related services.
 We will disclose your PHI to other providers who may be involved in your care.

 We will use your PHI to obtain payment for our services, including sending claims to your insurer or to a federal program such as Medicare that pays for your treatment and sends you a bill for any amounts due that your insurer does not pay.
-We may also employ business associates, such as a billing company or collection agency to help us bill and collect.
-The PHI will include items such as a description of your condition(s), treatment, diagnosis, supplies and drugs used, etc.
+We may also employ business associates, such as a billing company or collection agency to help us the bill and collect.
+The PHI will include items such as a description of your condition(s), treatment, diagnosis, supplies, and drugs used, etc.

 Health Care Operations

 We will use your PHI to support our business activities, such as allowing our auditors, consultants, or attorneys access to your PHI to audit our claims to determine if we billed accurately for the services we provided to you, to evaluate our staff to see if they properly cared for you, or to send information about you to third party business associates so they may perform some of our business operations.

 Description of Other Required or Permitted Uses and Disclosures of Your PHI

 We may contact you to remind you of an appointment.
 We may call your residence, office, or any other number we have on file.
 We may leave a message if you are not available and may state the name of our clinic, the date and time of the appointment, and the address at which the appointment is to be kept.
 We may also mail you a notice of your appointment to the address we have on file.